Close

 Make sure that you type the quotation marks into the search box, don't copy and paste from Word or the Web.

-Truncation is a technique which can broaden your search, where your search term has a common root but multiple possible endings. correctly using truncation can help you to search more efficiently as it saves time.
+Truncation is a technique which can broaden your search, where your search term has a common root but multiple possible endings.
+Using truncation correctly saves you from having to think of all possible variants of the same term.

 Type the root of the word, followed by the truncation symbol.
 Most databases use the asterisk as the truncation symbol.